mempoolco/aiodiskdb/README.md

 assert max_transaction_size < RAM
 ```

-So, if, you have a max_buffer_size of 16 MB, you can't store a 20 MB file size in the DB.
+So, if, you have a max_buffer_size of 16 MB, you can't store a single 20 MB blob in the DB and must
+shrink it.

 ---